lineartimevariant/QoE-estimation-and-Adaptive-Bitrate-streaming-in-Edge-Computing-Environments/README.md

 # QoE-estimation-and-Adaptive-Bitrate-streaming-in-Edge-Computing-Environments

-Welcome to the repository for the QoE Estimation and Adaptive Bitrate Streaming in Edge Computing Environments project!
-This project focuses on enhancing the Quality of Experience (QoE) for multimedia streaming applications in Edge Computing environments through advanced QoE estimation techniques and adaptive bitrate streaming.

 **Project Overview:**
 In the fast-evolving landscape of multimedia streaming, providing a seamless user experience is paramount.
 This project addresses the challenges posed by Edge Computing environments, where latency and bandwidth constraints require intelligent solutions.
 The primary goals of this project include: